jameshughes89/cs102/src/site/topics/iterators/iterators.rst

         * ``myBag.iterator()``

-* When looking at the `Iterable interface <https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Iterable.html>`_, you will find one abstract method --- ``iterator()``
+* Within the `Iterable interface <https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Iterable.html>`_ there is one abstract method --- ``iterator()``
-* If we correctly implement the ``Iterable`` interface, we can guarantee that our class is in fact iterable
+* If this interface is implemented correctly, the collection is guaranteed to be iterable

 For Each